BigBang1112/gbx-net/README.md

 ## Framework support

-Due to recently paced evolution of .NET, framework support has been limited only to a few ones compared to GBX.NET 1:
+Due to the recently paced evolution of .NET, framework support has been limited only to a few ones compared to GBX.NET 1:

 - .NET 8
 - .NET 6